ErpNetDocs/tech/modules/crm/clientcenter/how-to/apply-platform-settings.md

 **You are not authorized to view this page.**

+For more information, see the **[reference](./reference.md)**.

 ## Automatic tracking

-Whenever you apply or change settings for a website such as the Client Center, they’re **tracked** by the system in real-time and will be reflected immediately.
+Whenever you apply or change settings for the Client Center, they’re **tracked** by the system in real-time and are reflected immediately.

 ## User-level security

-By default the Client Center will use a system user, known as **System-Application-User**.
-This user should rights to apply or change settings only in accordance with the normal functioning of the current website.
-For better security, another more, restricted user can be used.
+By default, the Client Center uses a system user known as **System-Application-User**.

+This user has rights to apply or change settings only in accordance with the normal functioning of the website.

+For better security, another more restricted user can be used.

-By default, the System-Application-User has System rights, but reflects used licenses as well.
+By default, the **System-Application-User** has System rights, but reflects used licenses as well.

 It’s automatically assigned whenever a new website is created and whenever a trusted application is added through the UI.

 ## Error visualization

-When you encounter a problem in the platform, a relevant, easy-to-read and interactive **error message** will be shown explaining its nature.
+When you encounter a problem in the platform, a relevant, easy-to-read and interactive **[error message](./reference.md)** will be shown explaining its nature.